It may be a little embarrassing when guests leave your home all covered in dog hair. And you'll find most of it all over the furniture.

 - Shampoo and condition your dog’s hair (remember the pro tip from above);

-- Moving from front to back, draw the blade along the coat in smooth firm, light strokes;
+- Moving from front to back, draw the blade along the coat in smooth, firm, light strokes;

 - Perform step #2 twice a week and bathe your dog every 8 weeks.

-Method #7 – Force Dryer
+Method #7: Force Dryer

 Suitable for: Long hair and heavy undercoat, short hair that constantly sheds.

-This is the ultimate tool in regimes of deshedding a dog, and it’s the professional groomer’s secret weapon.
+This is the ultimate tool in de-shedding a dog, and it’s the professional groomer’s secret weapon.
 Of course, it's also the most expensive solution.

 Force drying is a very messy business, however.
-This is why mostly professional dog groomers use it, or people who can afford to have a in-home grooming station at their house with a grooming table.
+This is why most professional dog groomers use it, or people who can afford to have an in-home grooming station at their house with a grooming table.

-Here's the whole process of using a force dryer for deshedding a dog:
+Here's the whole process of using a force dryer for de-shedding a dog: